videolan/x265/doc/reST/cli.rst

 	second.
 The decoder must re-combine the fields in their correct orientation for display.

+.. option:: --frame-dup, --no-frame-dup

+	Enable Adaptive Frame duplication.
+Replaces 2-3 near-identical frames with one frame and sets pic_struct based on frame doubling / tripling.
+	Default disabled.

+.. option:: --dup-threshold <integer>

+	Frame similarity threshold can vary between 1 and 99.
+This requires Adaptive Frame Duplication to be enabled.
+Default 70.

 .. option:: --seek <integer>

 	Number of frames to skip at start of input file.
 Default 0